 Prerequisites for admission to the Master of Science in Accounting program are:

-It is recommended that students without an accounting undergraduate degree take ACCT 403 Governmental and Not-for-Profit Accounting (3 c.h.) in order to meet the governmental accounting course requirement for the CPA exam.
+It is recommended that students without an accounting undergraduate degree take ACCT 403 Fund Accounting for Government and Not for Profits (3 c.h.) in order to meet the governmental accounting course requirement for the CPA exam.

 Delivery Format: Online Only